Penna Lane’s managing director, Peter Treloar, has a connection with the Clare wine region that began five generations ago.

 Rather more recently, Peter was a founding partner of Heritage Wines, which was originally established just south of the township of Clare in 1984.
 Heritage Wines moved from Clare to the Barossa in 1986.

-The Penna Lane vineyard is recognised as one of the best in the Clare Valley.
+The vineyard is recognised as one of the best in the Clare Valley.
 Based on the philosophy that good wine is made in the vineyard, great care was taken with the original plantings and this level of vineyard rigour continues today.

-Planted from 1996 to 1998, the vines receive protection from the harshest of the summer temperatures due to the altitude of the estate.
+The vines receive protection from the harshest of the summer temperatures due to the altitude of the estate.
 Growing at an elevation of approximately 450 metres, the grapes benefit from a long, slow ripening period, which intensifies their flavour.
 Mostly dry grown, the vines are watered only during periods of extreme dryness.

 The altitude, climate and soil structure of the vineyard combine to produce award winning wines that are worthy representatives of this beautiful region.